oscar-bender-stone/honors-thesis/source/1_introduction.typ

     - _Use this definition to justify universality!_

 Our overarching architecture is based on a key idea: separate _cheap queries_ from _expensive search_.
-We focus on implementing the queries completeley, enabling arbitrary extensions to search procedures.
+We develop the entire theory of queries and enable arbitrary extensions to the search prcoedures.
 This is inspired by and generalizes DPLL(T) @dpll_t for SMT-LIB solvers.
+In DPLL(T), the goal is to find a proof of a first-order statement into two parts: solve propositional statements in a SAT solver, and solve theory-specific problems with theory solvers. // TODO: clean this up and make this more detailed but concise!
 Additionally, this enables future exploration for implementing general programs.

+In addition to this architecture, we tackle reliability with a novel technique:
+Artemov's Logic of Proofs @artemov_lp.
+This establishes our metatheory (@foundations).

 == Goals